Skip to content

 }

-The MCP tool is also repo-scoped and returns delivery-failure notification records rather than the web app’s user feed.
-When a run reaches failed_terminal or dead_letter status, WarmHub creates an inbox notification with the error details.
+The MCP tool is also repo-scoped and returns delivery notification records rather than the web app’s user feed.
+When a run reaches failed_terminal or dead_letter status, WarmHub creates a repo-scoped action notification record with the error details.
 Success notifications can also be enabled per-subscription — see Subscriptions Overview.
-Failure notifications are visible through the action notification queries:
+Those records are visible through the action notification queries:

 Terminal window